I see it all the time…

 In my previous Digital Readiness blogs, I spoke to the readiness attributes that can make manufacturers more successful on their digital journey.
 By answering questions related to the organizational and technical readiness of specific factories, manufacturers can map their strengths and weaknesses, and thereby better understand which projects are likely to be successful.

 In evaluating readiness levels for over 50 engagements, I’ve discovered that individual plants/factories tend to cluster into five areas.
-We call these clusters the Digital Readiness Zones, and they are: Connection Ready; Visibility Ready; Efficiency Ready; Advanced Analytics Ready; and Transformation Ready
+We call these clusters the Digital Readiness Success Zones, and they are: Connection Ready; Visibility Ready; Efficiency Ready; Advanced Analytics Ready; and Transformation Ready

 Each of the five zones have several typical attributes: